chesko256/SimplyKnock/README.md

 If allowed inside, the area will remain unlocked and the occupants will be non-hostile to you (will not accuse you of trespassing) for the duration of your stay, or until the next time their "lock up the doors" routine starts (usually the next day).
 Try not to overstay your welcome.

-If the occupant refuses to let you in, they will stop answering the door for 24 hours.
+If the occupant refuses to let you in, they will continue to refuse you for 24 hours (configurable).
 Continued knocking will do nothing.

 Simply Knock is smart enough to not display the Knock option inside dungeons with locked doors, or in other hostile areas where this option doesn't make sense.
 It also doesn't display the option when inside and trying to go outside.